Southampton-RSG/2015-09-17-southampton/novice/git/01-setup.md

 **( SLIDE 11 - local configuration)**

-We’ll start by exploring how version control can be used to keep track of what *one person* did and when.
+**Working individually**, we’ll start by exploring how version control can be used to keep track of what *one person* did and when.

 ## Setting Up ##